The Annual Corporate Baptism: Why Japan’s Entrance Ceremonies Exist (and Why I Hate Public Speaking)

-My career started from the military.
-I didn’t need any ceremony because GI haircut roused me up from my lazy university life.
-On the other hand, general companies can’t force GI haircut for rookies, of course.
-This is the reason why Japanese well-managed companies see entrance ceremonies as important.
+My own career started in the military, and I didn’t need any ceremony because a mandatory GI haircut instantly roused me from my lazy university life.
+General companies cannot force such a dramatic physical transformation, of course.
+This is why well-managed Japanese companies view the Nyūsha-shiki as an important moment for collective psychological conditioning.

 Company entrance ceremony of CondeHouse